 - Make the Albondigas: Combine the meatball ingredients and shape into 1-inch balls.

-- Sauté the Aromatics: Cook the onions until they become translucent.
+- Sauté the Aromatics: In a large pot or Dutch oven over medium heat, cook the onions until they become translucent.
 Stir in the garlic and cook until aromatic.

 - Add Some of the Veggies: Stir in the carrots, celery and potatoes.